vestrel00/contacts-android/README.md

-Whether you just need to get all or some Contacts for a small part of your app (written in Kotlin or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the native (AOSP) Android Contacts app and Google Contacts app, this library is for you!
+Whether you just need to get all or some Contacts for a small part of your app (written in Kotlin or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the AOSP Android Contacts app and Google Contacts app, this library is for you!

 **[Please help support this project 🙏❤️⭐️](https://github.com/vestrel00/contacts-android/discussions/189)**